Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Experiments: Standard Applications in Sparse Recovery

 \subsection{Matrix Completion}

 In low-rank matrix completion, the atoms are rank-one matrices and the observations are individual elements of the matrix.
-If $\vu, ~\vv$ are the first left and right singular vectors of $- \nabla f_t$, the solution of Step~\ref{greedy} in Algorithm~\ref{alg:cogent} is $ \va_{t+1} = \vu \vv^T. $ The cost of finding only the top singular vectors in the gradient matrix is usually much lower than performing the full SVD.
+If $(\vu, \vv)$ are the first left and right singular vectors of $- \nabla f_t$, the solution of Step~\ref{greedy} in Algorithm~\ref{alg:cogent} is $ \va_{t+1} = \vu \vv^T$.
+The cost of finding only the top singular vectors in the gradient matrix is smaller than the cost of a full SVD by a factor about equal to the smaller dimension of the matrix.

+We compared \cogent with Optspace \cite{optspace} and SET \cite{set}, on matrices of dimension $m \times \ceil{\frac{4m}{3}}$ with rank $\max\{3,\ceil{\frac{n}{100}}\}$.
+The matrices were randomly generated as $UV^T$, with $U$ and $V$ obtained by orthogonalizing random Gaussian matrices of appropriate size.
+We sampled $20\%$ of the matrix elements and ran all methods until convergence (with a maximum of 5000 iterations and tolerance $10^{-4}$).
+From Fig.~\ref{matcomp_times}, we see that \cogent is faster than SET as the matrix size increases.
+In fact, SET does not scale well for larger sizes, a regime where \cogent is still a viable option because of its lower computational cost.
+Optspace is typically faster, but since it is an alternating minimization method, it may be attracted to local minima.
+(Recent results have shown that alternating minimization approaches do converge to the global optimum, provided they are initialized appropriately \cite{jain_altmin}.)
+In terms of reconstruction error, Optspace typically yielded slightly higher error rates compared to SET and \cogent (see Table~\ref{tab:materr}).